swelljoe/swelljoe.com/content/post/travis-ci-for-bash-or-posix-shell.md

 Instead of learning my way around a shell testing harness and library, I decided to use something I already know.
 Perl has excellent support for calling out to external programs and capturing output and return values, so it's easy to call shell scripts and capture the results.

 Perl also has the `prove` command, which is a test runner that works with the TAP output provided by the various `Test::` modules in core and in CPAN.
-So, all I have to do for basic testing of shell scripts is write a shell script that calls it using backticks or the `system()` function, and output results based on that.
+So, all I have to do for basic testing of a shell script is to write a Perl script that calls it using backticks or the `system()` function, and output results based on that.

 # Static Analysis